╔═══════════ KING'S COLLEGE SEMINARY [5-Year Educational Journey]══════════════╗

 </aside>

-Yet something was not right.
-For every one that responded, many others never did and left through the church’s “big back door.”
-Some visitors decided not to follow Christ or refused to submit to the Word, but the high fallout rates highlighted the system’s inability to handle walk-ins.
-I realized this was a pastoral problem that every church needed to address, not just one for a paid worker to manage.
+Yet something was deeply amiss.
+For every person who responded, many more slipped away through the church's "big back door."
+While some visitors chose not to follow Christ or submit to the Word, the high dropout rate revealed a fundamental flaw in our system's ability to welcome newcomers.
+I realized this wasn't just an administrative task for a paid worker—it was a pastoral challenge every church needed to address.

-Soon, I felt spiritually dry instead of flourishing.
-I couldn't sing, pray, or laugh in church; I was weary when I should have been rejoicing in the God of my salvation.
-When the pastor’s wife gave me a book on “Burnout,” I realized I had exhausted my own strength and began to seek answers from heaven.
+The toll soon became evident.
+My spirit grew dry instead of flourishing.
+I lost the ability to sing, pray, or laugh in church; exhaustion replaced what should have been joy in the God of my salvation.
+It wasn't until the pastor's wife handed me a book on "Burnout" that I finally recognized the truth—I had depleted my own strength and needed to seek heaven's answers.